 |Mickeys PhilharMagic||Shows and Events|

-The “legend” has it that if you ride it’s a small world at Disney World or Disneyland, the song will stay in your head forever, it's a small world after all.
+The “legend” has it that if you ride "it’s a small world" at Walt Disney World or Disneyland, the song will stay in your head forever, it's a small world after all.
 A lot of people claim this ride is just a cliché or is “just for kids.”
 People will tell you that they avoid it like the plague.
 These are the same people that will turn around and moan that the Carousel of Progress should be saved, or that they never should have taken out Mr. Toad’s Wild Ride.
 Their reasoning is that these are Walt Disney’s Legacy.

 Let’s talk about that.
 Many of the older, or original if you prefer, attractions at Disneyland and Disney World have Walt’s touch.
 Walt and his team of Imagineers, led by artist and designer Mary Blair, created it’s a small world as tribute to the children of the world for the UNICEF pavilion at the 1964/65 World’s Fair.
 The Sherman Brothers, responsible for a big chunk of Disney music (ex.
 Mary Poppins) originally wrote the theme song as a ballad.
 Legend has it that Walt told them he needed something “peppy” that would last throughout the ride.
 It was decided that the song you love to hate would be sped up and sung as a round.
 What you see today is very close to Walt’s original attraction for the World’s Fair.
 Seems like a pretty good pedigree to us.

 After the World’s Fair ended, it’s a small world was moved to Disneyland, where it remains one of the park’s premiere attractions.
 It has also been a staple of Disney World since 1971.